jake-soloff/stability-ranking-experiments/README.md

-# Reproducing Experiments: Top-k and Ranking Stability
+# Reproducing Experiments: Top-*k* and Ranking Stability

-This repository contains code to reproduce the experiments from our paper on stable methods for top-$k$ selection and full ranking.
+This repository contains code to reproduce the experiments from our paper on stable methods for top-*k* selection and full ranking.

 ## 📄 Paper